-By using the Energy Profiler, current consumption and voltage can be measured and linked to the actual code running on the EFR32 in realtime.
-The Energy Profiler gets its data from the board controller on the mainboard through the Advanced Energy Monitor (AEM).
-The current signal is combined with the target processor's Program Counter (PC) sampling by utilizing a feature of the ARM CoreSight debug architecture, and the Instrumentation Trace Macrocell (ITM) block can be programmed to sample the MCU's PC at periodic intervals and output these over SWO pin ARM devices.
+The current signal is combined with the target processor's Program Counter (PC) sampling by utilizing a feature of the ARM CoreSight debug architecture.
+The Instrumentation Trace Macrocell (ITM) block can be programmed to sample the MCU's PC at periodic intervals (50 kHz) and output these over SWO pin ARM devices.
 When these two data streams are fused and correlated with the running application's memory map, an accurate statistical profile can be built that shows the energy profile of the running application in real-time.